Protected species in your garden? Here's what to do...

 How to get rid of European pine martens legally

-While it's highly unlikely a pine marten will find its way into your garden, if one does then you should leave it alone.
+While it's highly unlikely a pine marten will find its way into your garden, if one does you should leave it alone.
 That's because they are legally protected in Europe, including the UK and Ireland.
 This means you can't do anything to harm them or disrupt their breeding habits.

 Pine martens can cause problems if they create a den inside a house, usually a roof void.
-They can sometimes cause structural damage if they need to enlarge an existing gap to gain access to a building.
+They can also sometimes cause structural damage if they need to enlarge an existing gap to gain access to a building.
 However, it is illegal in Britain to disturb pine martens in their dens or block their access routes.
 If there's a den in place, then wait until the animals vacate before contacting your local wildlife authority for advice.

 Protected species: barn owls

 When nesting, barn owls may take up residence in buildings, leaving pellets, faeces and endless feathers in their wake.
-Like all birds, barn owls can carry a range of parasites that can infect humans and pets, too, including fleas, lice and tapeworms.
+Like all birds, barn owls can carry a range of parasites that can infect humans and pets, including fleas, lice and tapeworms.

 How to get rid of barn owls legally

-If you come across a nest on your property, you should always call in a professional to discuss your options.
-However, the best action is to try to deter them from roosting in the first place.
-Install bird netting to seal off attractive nesting spots, such as lofts, rafters and voids.
+Protection against disturbance ends when the last young owl becomes independent.
+At this stage, you can call in a professional to discuss your options.
+The best action is to try to deter them from returning.
+Install bird netting to seal off attractive nesting spots such as lofts, rafters and voids.

+If you come across a nest on your property, stay clear as owls can become aggressive when defending their young.
 It's also worth noting that other birds, such as hawks, are also protected.

 Protected species: wasps

-We know what you're thinking; wasps are protected?
-Well, in European countries like Austria and Germany, they are.
-But first, let's start with what wasps are.
-These distinctive yellow and black insects have a poor reputation, but for the most part, they are harmless.
+While these distinctive yellow and black insects have a poor reputation, for the most part, they're harmless.
 They are fantastic pollinators and play an important role in ecosystems, providing us with natural pest control.

-Wasps like to set up colonies where it is warm and dry, so common nesting spots include sheds, garages, lofts and basements, where they can gain access through tiny openings.
+Wasps like to set up colonies where it is warm and dry, so common nesting spots include sheds, garages, lofts and basements where they can gain access through tiny openings.
 This can lead to swarming nests and if provoked, wasps can become aggressive and sting humans.
-So, why is it illegal to kill wasps in some parts of Europe?
+So why is it illegal to kill wasps in some parts of Europe?

 How to get rid of wasps legally